 What to Expect on the Rose Valley Reservoir Hike

 The Rose Valley Lake Loop, for the most part, is an easy hike that meanders around the shoreline of the Rose Valley reservoir.

 However, the south end of the loop changes pretty drastically.
 There are plenty of steep, difficult sections as you explore the surrounding mountains — it feels like an entirely different hike!

 Numerous trails connect to form the Rose Valley Lake Loop.
 You’ll see plenty of unmarked trails branching off as you hike, so take care to not accidentally take a wrong turn.
 I can’t stress the importance of using a GPS or phone app enough.
-Download the GPS files above and use them to navigate.
+Download AllTrails and use it to navigate.

 And finally, all of the trails in Rose Valley are multi-use, which means hikers and bikers both use them.
 Keep your wits about you and practice trail etiquette so everyone can enjoy the trail.

 Regardless of which trailhead you start at, once you’re at water level on the north end of the reservoir, it’s a pretty chill hike!
 There’s not a lot of elevation change and you’ll basically just walk around the lake.

 Some sections are forested, while others are quite exposed.
 There aren’t huge beaches, but there are plenty of places you could bring a chair and hang out by the water.

 While here, be careful not to contaminate the water.
 The Rose Valley reservoir is the main source of drinking water for over 12,000 locals.

 Although the entire loop is rated as moderate, this section is fairly easy.
 The trails connecting the trailheads to the loop are a little more difficult, but not unmanageable.
 If you want to keep your adventure fairly easy, use the Pettman Road trailhead.